$L_{\infty}$ liftings of semiregularity maps via Chern-Simons classes: Introduction

 Among the possible formal frameworks for the category of deformation problems we use here the one, valid over fields of characteristic 0, asserting that every deformation problem is controlled by a homotopy class of differential graded Lie algebras and a morphism of deformation theories is a morphism in the derived category of DG-Lie algebras, or equivalently an $L_{\infty}$ morphism.
 The above strategy is easy to employ for the map $\tau_0$ (see for example \cite{DMcoppie}) and we recover a classical theorem by Mukai and Artamkin \cite{Arta}.
 An $L_{\infty}$ lifting of $\tau_1$ depending on the choice of a connection in a resolution of $\sF$ is constructed by explicit computation in \cite{linfsemireg}.

-In this paper we extend the construction of \cite{linfsemireg} to every $\tau_k$: here the explicit computation (too difficult to manage for $k>1$) is replaced by an algebraic argument involving Chern-Simons classes of curved DG-algebras.
+In this paper we extend the construction of \cite{linfsemireg} to every $\tau_k$; here the explicit computation (too difficult to manage for $k>1$) is replaced by an algebraic argument involving Chern--Simons classes of curved DG-algebras.

-In conclusion, we reached our initial goal and proved, in particular, the following result.
+In conclusion, we reach our initial goal and prove, in particular, the following result:

 \begin{corollary}[=Corollary~\ref{cor.main3}] Let $\sF$ be a coherent sheaf on a complex projective manifold $X$.
 Then for every $k\ge 0$ the semiregularity map

 annihilates all obstructions to deformations of $\sF$. \end{corollary}